 i.
 “Like a serpent; either whetting their tongues, as serpents are said to whet theirs when they are about to bite; or rather, using words as sharp and piercing as the sting of a serpent.”
 (Poole)

 ii.
 “It was a common notion that serpents inserted their poison by their tongues, and the poets used the idea as a poetical expression, although it is certain that the serpent wounds by his fangs and not by his tongue.
 We are not to suppose that all authors who used such language were mistaken in their natural history any more than a writer can be charged with ignorance of astronomy because he speaks of the sun’s travelling from east to west.”
 (Spurgeon)

 d.
 Selah: This word indicates some kind of pause, either for a musical expression or for careful thought and meditation – or both.
-Selah is repeated three times in Psalm 140, and here indicates that the deep sinfulness of man is worthy of our careful consideration.
+Selah is repeated three times in this psalm, and here indicates that the deep sinfulness of man is worthy of our careful consideration.
 We often think too little of God’s greatness and too little of man’s sinfulness.

 i.
 “What emerges clearly from this passage is the evil that can arise, not from any pressure of circumstances but from a love of violence, cruelty and intrigue for their own sake.”
 (Kidner)

 ii.
 “We meet with Selah here for the first time since Psalm 89.
 From Psalm 90 to Psalm 140 no Selah occurs.
 Why omitted in these fifty we cannot tell any more than why so often recurring in others.
 However, there are only about forty psalms in all in which it is used.”
 (Bonar, cited in Spurgeon)

 Keep me, O LORD, from the hands of the wicked;

 Who have purposed to make my steps stumble.

 The proud have hidden a snare for me, and cords;

 They have spread a net by the wayside;